lukasxlabrie/fire_type_with_me/README.md

 The items are as follows:
-315 Room Key "CLEAN PLACE REASONABLY PRICED" (located in The Great Northern Hotel) A Damn Fine Cup of Coffee (located in The Double R Diner) Tape Recorder (located in The Roadhouse)
-Broken Poker Chip (located in One-Eyed Jacks)
+315 Room Key "CLEAN PLACE REASONABLY PRICED" (located in The Great Northern Hotel) A Damn Fine Cup of Coffee (located in The Double R Diner) Tape Recorder "Diane..." (located in The Roadhouse) Broken Poker Chip (located in One-Eyed Jacks)
 72 Fresh Assorted donuts (located in the Sheriffs Station) Mysterious Jade Signet Ring (located in the Owl Cave)

 The Black Lodge is where Bob is keeping Cooper.

 Enter The Black Lodge with all items to save Coop, in this sceanrio print "There they are, Albert.
 Faces of stone!
-Good job, Agent Dale Cooper is safe".
+Good job, Agent Dale Cooper is safe"

- Enter without them and remain trapped with cooper for eternity, in this scenario print  "Sometimes my arms bend back".
+ Enter without all of the items and remain trapped with cooper for eternity, in this scenario print  "Sometimes my arms bend back" "GAME OVER"